Larajayi/Professional-Survey-Breakdown/README.md

 Salary Satisfaction: 4.27 / 10

-Many respondents reported moderate satisfaction with work-life balance but lower satisfaction with pay, suggesting compensation may not align with expectations in the field.
+Many respondents feel moderately satisfied with their work-life balance but less satisfied with their pay — a common concern in data roles.

 🧰 What’s in the Dashboard
-Breakdown of current job titles and industries
+Job title and industry breakdown

-Salary ranges and satisfaction scores
+Salary distribution and satisfaction scores

 Favorite tools and languages (e.g., Python, SQL)

+Filters by gender, education, country, and more

+Satisfaction comparisons (management, coworkers, learning opportunities, etc.)

+📌 Conclusion
+This dashboard offers a clear snapshot of what it’s like to work in data today.
+Whether you're a job seeker, hiring manager, or just curious, these insights can help guide career decisions and organizational planning.

 Filters by gender, education, and country